Category: Property Rights

 “The ridiculousness of such ‘conservation’ measures as not putting water on the tables of restaurants or not flushing the toilet every time is discussed in a later chapter.”

-Enviros have many responses to such statements, but having listened to them all for decades now, I assure you that they all stem from the same principle: an utter unwillingness to believe that the entire ecological philosophy is predicated upon, and propagated by means of, an ideology whose every major premise, almost without exception, is fraudulent.
+Enviros have many responses to such statements, but having listened to them all for decades now, I assure you that they all stem from the exact same principle: an utter unwillingness to believe that the entire ecological philosophy is predicated upon, and propagated by means of, an ideology whose every major premise is fraudulent.

 Fully 80 to 90 percent of water, then, is used in agriculture.
 That is the reason water used in agriculture is so sensitive to price.